-My sons and I decided that for this year’s spring break we would head down to Carolina Beach and take a day charter with Captain Robert and Carolina Explorers.
-Having fished several times with both Capt Robert and his father Capt Charlie, we have found them to be a great asset to the Carolina Fishing community, as well as just good people to spend time with.
+For this year’s spring break, my son’s and I decided that we would head down to Carolina Beach and take a day charter with Captain Robert and Carolina Explorers.
+Having fished several times with both Captain Robert and his father Captain Charlie, we have found them to be a great asset to the Carolina Fishing community.
+On top pf that, they are just good people to spend time with.
 Other than one trip, we have had solid to awesome success in fishing anytime we went out with them.
 That one trip, in their defense, was probably a non-fishing day given the weather and conditions.

-So its early April.
-The weather is not too bad, its cool, and drizzling rain.
-Myself, my two younger sons, my girlfriend and her daughter all head out fishing.
-We get an early start and hope that the burrito dinner at Wilmington’s well-known “Flaming Amy’s” doesn’t hit bottom before we get back! 🙂
+So, it is early April.
+The weather is not too bad – it is cool and drizzling rain.
+Myself, my two younger sons, my girlfriend and her daughter all head out to go fishing.
+We get an early start and hope that the burrito dinner at Wilmington’s well-known “Flaming Amy’s” does not “hit bottom” before we get back! 🙂

-With it being an early spring trip, Capt Robert heads us out to fish the mouth of the Cape Fear River.
-When we reach our initial fishing spot we start dropping lines in.
+With it being an early spring trip, Captain Robert heads us out to fish at the mouth of the Cape Fear River.
+When we reach our initial fishing spot, we start dropping our lines in the water.
 The current was outbound and hard.
-My girlfriend drops her line and almost immediately she has about a 3 foot shark on the line.
-Its her first time fishing like this, and she is ecstatic.
-So much so I had to keep her from eating it raw.
+My girlfriend drops her line and almost immediately she caught about a 3 foot shark on the line.
+It is her first time fishing like this, and she is ecstatic.
+So much so, I had to keep her from eating it raw.

-The day was pretty much that from that point on.
-As each of us dropped a line, not long after we would have a fish on.
+The day was pretty much like that from that point on.
+As each of us dropped a line, we would have a fish on not long after.
 Some were junk fish, some were small (non editable) sharks, some were whiting that we kept.
-For early spring it was a good day of fishing.
+For early spring, it was a good day of fishing.

-The key I have found with Capt Robert (and his father) is knowing the tides and matching the tides to the fish and fishing spots.
+The key I have found with Captain Robert (and his father) is knowing the tides and matching the tides to the fish and fishing spots.
 Inshore/near shore fishing is very “knowledge” based.
-It involves the topologies, fish, tides, and bait fish runs.
+It involves the topologies, fish, tides and bait fish runs.

 It also requires flexibility.
-One day with Capt Charlie, I remember we had had a dismal morning of flounder fishing and we were kind of scratching our heads.
-I had seen a few flourishes of what looked like spanish mackerel here and there, and I suggested we do a little spanish trolling.
+One day with Captain Charlie, I remember we had a dismal morning of flounder fishing and we were scratching our heads.
+I had seen a few flourishes of what looked like Spanish mackerel here and there.
+So, I suggested we do a little Spanish trolling.
 He was skeptical, but flexible.
-With the remaining time that day we put about 20 spanish, half a dozen blues, and even a few flounder in the boat.
-Normally most captains would have felt it was way too late in the day to troll for them, but his flexibility allowed us to have a great day of fishing.
+With the remaining time that we had that day, we put about 20 Spanish, half a dozen blues and even a few flounder in the boat.
+Normally, most captains would have felt it was way too late in the day to troll for them, but his flexibility allowed us to have a great day of fishing.

-During this trip, Capt Robert was telling me about an initiative by the federal government to further start controlling the allotments of fish that small commercial fisherman and recreational fishermen will get.
-I won’t improperly try to explain it, we will link later to some articles a regional association fighting this has in a later article.
-However, BEWARE, once again the government is getting ready to steal another natural resource and give it over to big business.
+During this trip, Captain Robert was telling me about an initiative led by the federal government.
+It was to further start controlling the allotments of fish that small commercial fisherman and recreational fishermen will be allowed to keep.
+I will not (improperly) try to explain it.
+Later, we will link this to some articles that a regional association is fighting about this issue.
+BEWARE!
+Once again, the government is getting ready to steal another natural resource and give it over to big businesses.

 - half a dozen (or maybe a few more) 2-3 foot sharks